Snolte1001/Ender-3-S1-Toolhead-Breakout-Mainboard-side-/README.md

 Due to the circuit in the toolhead, it is only possible to use 24V fan, because fan + and heat cartridge share the same wire !

 All connectors JST-XH series.
-Pin header for flat ribbon cable TRU COMPONENTS 1589712 or compatible with 2mm pitch
+Pin header for flat ribbon cable TRU COMPONENTS 1589712 or compatible with 2mm pitch and 30 pin

+The zip file is ready to be uploaded to your trusted PCB manufacturer.
+PCP Way and Asiler are tested.

 ![TOP](https://github.com/Snolte1001/Ender-3-S1-Toolhead-Breakout-Mainboard-side-/blob/main/PCB_TOP.png)